 Note.
-If the question on line 29 or 30 is not applicable, skip the question.
-Do not check the "No" box if the question is not applicable.
+If the question on line 29 or 30 is not applicable, check the N/A box.

 Line 29.
 If "Yes," attach the Foreign Grantor Trust Beneficiary Statement (page 4 of Form 3520-A) from the foreign trust and do not complete the rest of Part III with respect to the distribution.
 If a U.S. beneficiary receives a complete Foreign Grantor Trust Beneficiary Statement with respect to a distribution during the tax year, the beneficiary should treat the distribution for income tax purposes as if it came directly from the owner.
 For example, if the distribution is a gift, the beneficiary should not include the distribution in gross income.